WELCOME TO THE E-MAXX FAQ

 Older titans seemed to be more resilient to 16.8v use compared to newer titans, though this could just be a matter of perception; more internet users = more reports of failures.
 At any rate, it is important to use 21-23 turn motors with the emaxx and EVX & EVX2 escs on 14.4 to 16.8v.
 Using 12 turn motors on Emaxx voltages will result in burnt out motors and escs.
 There are various upgrades to look at when choosing new brushed motors for the Emaxx, from the $3.50 drill motors all the way upto expensive 19turn racing motors that need rebuilding after every run- the cheaper options tend to be more hardy and last a lot longer, and still give impressive results.
 KershawDesigns offers more options in the shape of larger motors, such as the 650, 700 HO and 970 sized motors, some requiring a custom motor mount and pinions in order to fit on the 3906 & 3905 transmissions.
 Performance gains vary, but weight gain definitely increases with the larger motors, and run time drops.

 The 3908 uses the brilliant NeuCastle 1515 1y 2200kv motor, based on the original Neu design of the same specification.
 The motors are made under license to the same spec as the original Neus, but there are various subtle differences that make them much better suited to use in ground based vehicles.
 The endbells are screwed in place & sealed to prevent the ingress of dirt and dust & to increase durability.
 The wires are no longer extensions of the windings from inside the motor, instead they are very flexible 10guage wires that can be shortened as required.
 The motor shaft comes with a large flat spot as standard to make attaching a pinion much easier ( though a drop of blue threadloc is always recommended ), and there is a shield inside the front endbell to prevent mounting screws that are too long from damaging the coating on the windings; screws no longer than 8-10mm are suggested, trim as required.
 To protect the motor wires, it is best to install the motor with the wires facing either downwards or off to one side, but not directly upwards- in the event you roll or flip the truck without it's shell on you would otherwise damage or strip the insulation from the soft wires.
-If you are looking for more runtime and cooler temps, it is a good idea to look at the NeuCastle 1518 !--begin text_1--1y 1800kv motor.
+If you are looking for more runtime and cooler temps, it is a good idea to look at the NeuCastle 1518 1y 1800kv motor.
 This is slightly longer and a lower kv rating compared to the stock 1515 motor, meaning that when used with the same voltage and gearing it will result in a lower wheel speed and lower temperatures due to less current draw.
-When paired with 6s lipo and suitable gearing the 1518 motor makes for a very potent setup with outstanding torque, lower rMETA HTTP-EQUIV=unning temps & longer runtimes- a great motor for speeds in the 40-50mph META HTTP-EQUIV= connects to a PC to allow changes to be made to various settings such as punch region, and also for heavier trucks with a lot of after-market aluminium parts and/ or large & heavy tires.
+When paired with 6s lipo and suitable gearing the 1518 motor makes for a very potent setup with outstanding torque, lower running temps & longer runtimes- a great motor for speeds in the 40-50mph region, and also for heavier trucks with a lot of after-market aluminium parts and/ or large & heavy tires.

 14. V-twin concept

-It's actually remarkably simple really.
+It's actually remarkably simple to run a pair of BL systems on one model at the same time- Traxxas certainly didn't create the concept but they did demonstrate it rather well with their 'V-twin' demonstrator model of an Emaxx 3905 fitted with two VXL BL systems.
 All that is required is a pair of Traxxas VXL systems, a servo Y-harness, and 2 ounces of common sense & initiative.
 Bolt both motors to the transmission, and connect the escs to the receiver (rx) throttle channel via the servo Y-harness.
-Then, programme the two escs at the same time to your radio, and that’s it.
+Then, programme the two escs at the same time to your radio, and that's it.
 You will need to use the same size pinion on both motors, and ensure the mesh is set correctly- use a piece of paper between the spur and pinion as you mesh them together, to prevent them binding too tightly.
 To get the best performance from a V-twin it is vital to use good batteries, this generally means a pair of 3cell (3s) lipos.
 To ensure even discharging on each system, it is a nice idea to use a parallel harness.
 It essentially is a pair of leads with male plugs at one end, and female at the other, with a wire linking the negative wire on each lead, and the positive leads in the same way.
 This ensures that the batteries discharge at the same rate, preventing the LVC from kicking in on either system before the other- see below:

 Topspeed is around 55-60mph with good lipos and careful gearing, though it is important to keep a close eye on motor, esc and battery temps.